muhesh-kumar/leetcode-ac-count/README.md

 > ***NOTE***:
 > Updates will be visible only after refreshing the page.
 > The extension works on both of the old and new UI of LeetCode.

+## Possible issues
+* As of now, the maximum wait time of the extension to display the solved count stats is 10 seconds.
+However, if you have a slow network connection or the page load itself took more than 10 seconds to load, the extension won't display the solved count stats.
+In that case, refresh the page again and wait for the extension to load(fixes for such issues might be made in the future)

 ## For Developers